Meetings are a way of sharing, within a group of individuals, some knowledge about a subject or a problem and of making decisions collectively.

 The organization of a meeting refers to all actions to be taken in order to organize and carry out a meeting in good conditions, allowing for monitoring of its effects.

 This article is a collection of recommendations to help you conduct a meeting.

 Before the meeting

 First of all, the purpose of having a meeting must be clearly reflected in order to avoid succumbing to acute meetingitis, that is too frequent and pointless meetings.
 You should be able to answer the following questions:

 - What is the objective of the meeting?

-- Would a web conference or virtual (Internet) meeting suffice?
+- Would a web conference or a virtual meeting suffice?

 Scope of the meeting

 There are also some organization points to consider, such as:

 - Number and capacity of participants: It is desirable to restrict the number of participants to avoid reducing efficiency.
 It is also necessary to harmonize the participant profile, in particular with regard to technical level.